LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 induce equivalent topologies.
 We note that with this metric
 $\mathcal{S}(\mathbb{R}^d\to\mathbb{C})$ is complete.
-For a quick proof based on the fundamental theorem of calculus see for example [3](https://books.google.co.uk/books/about/Integraci%C3%B3n\U de\U funciones\U de\U varias\U vari.html?id=uuHbOgAACAAJ&redir\U esc=y) page 237.
+For a quick proof based on the fundamental theorem of calculus, see, for example [3](https://books.google.co.uk/books/about/Integraci%C3%B3n\U de\U funciones\U de\U varias\U vari.html?id=uuHbOgAACAAJ&redir\U esc=y) page 237.